PerfectGym/developer/content/appendix/url.md

 # Url

-{:toc}

-## Overview

-Url represents an url to your social media service site.
+Represents an url to your social media service site.

 ## Url properties